eljojo/faircamp-fork/src/manual/index.md

 # Faircamp Manual

-The manual is organized into *topics* and *reference* pages.
+The manual is organized into *topics*, *examples* and *reference* pages.

 ## Topics

 For an introduction go through the topics in order.
 These show how faircamp works in general and swiftly guide you to your first faircamp site.

+## Examples

+These each explain a fictional faircamp catalog - how the file layout is structured, what metadata from audio files it uses, and how the manifests are placed and used to customize the site for each respective usecase.
+This teaches by example, but does not necessarily show *every* feature there is in faircamp, so also consider going through the reference to get the full picture.

 ## Reference

-Beyond that, the reference pages then explain all available options and metadata that you can set in your manifests.
+The reference pages explain all available options and metadata that you can set in your manifests, giving detailed info for each setting.

 ## Other resources